 How do we live in peace when our world seems turned upside down?
 We may sense deep desperation due to financial instability, marital struggles, a difficult health diagnosis, or the death of a loved one—just to name a few challenges.
 Our hearts are racing.
 We’re anxious as our world spins beyond our control.
 We want to live in peace but instead are suffocating in our own worry and fear.
 But there’s good news.
 We have a choice to find God’s peace—the kind that doesn’t fall to pieces in the face of the unknown.

-During these days of COVID-19 and stressful news, we know one thing for sure: We are not in charge!
+During these days of stressful news, we know one thing for sure: We are not in charge!
 As we wrestle with this idea, we have a significant choice to make.
 We can choose to look for security in people and in our circumstances.
 Or, we can choose to find solid ground in the only One who never changes (Hebrews 13:8).
 Ultimately, we must tether our peace of mind to the character of God—not to our circumstances, other people, or the news!

 1. Start each day with truth from God’s Word.
 When we start scrolling through social media or filling our minds with news, it’s easy to start feeling worried and anxious about the uncertainty around us.
 Instead, we can start our day with never-changing, life-giving truth.
 And don’t just read it.
 Memorize it!
 Whenever those anxious thoughts start creeping in, replace them with the truth of Scripture.